sean-parent/sean-parent.github.io/better-code/03-data-structures.md

 {::comment}Some of this section may move into chapter[01]{:/comment}

 As we saw in [chapter 1](01-types) a type is a pattern for storing and modifying objects.
-In other words, a type is a structure that relates a set of objects to a set of values.
+That is, a type is a structure that relates a set of objects to a set of values.
 This is a _representational_ relationship and it is this relationship that imbues the type with meaning.
 A representational relationship creates a _trivial data structure_ consisting of a single value.

 Values are related to other values, for example, 3 is not equal to 4.